BalancerMaxis/multisig-ops/BIPs/Examples/gauge-replacement/README.md

   - Name the saved file `mainnetGaugeMultisig.json`

 ## Creating the PR
+**Note that you will not be able to upload and create the PR directly on the GITHUB app in this case.
+The upload feature only allows you to create a PR for a single file going into a directory that already exists.
+Completing this example will require using a 3rd party tool to create a branch and commit and push it to github.
+Github Desktop, or any IDE should enable this.**

+Here are instructions for how to create the commit/PR:

 - Create a directory called BIP-XXX, where XXX is the BIP number, in the `/BIPs` directory.
 - Copy the 2 json files generated above into this directory
 - Create a new branch named BIP-XXX where XXX is your bip numbner